Shakthikumar22009242/INVERSE-OF-A-MATRIX/README.md

 #RegisterNumber:22009242
 import numpy as np
 a=np.array([[1,0,3],[-1,2,-2],[2,3,-1]])
-b=np.linalg.inv(a);
+b=np.linalg.inv(a)
 print(b)
 ```
 ## Output:
 ![](Inverse.png)

 ## Result:
-Thus the inverse of given matrix is successfully solved using python program
+Thus the inverse of given matrix is successfully solved using python program.